≡ Menu

 The good news is…

-Unfortunately, most of them will require some kind of surgical procedure, but given the alternative, it is nice to know that you may have options if you need them.
+Unfortunately, most will require some surgical procedure, but given the alternative, it is nice to know you may have options if needed.

 This also explains…

-Why most (if not all) life insurance underwriters aren’t going to be simply satisfied just knowing that you have been diagnosed with bicuspid aortic valve disease.
+Why most (if not all) life insurance underwriters aren’t going to be satisfied just knowing that you have been diagnosed with bicuspid aortic valve disease?

-Before a life insurance company is going to be willing to decide on your life insurance application, they will want to know a lot more about you and how “serious” your condition might be before they are willing to make any decision about it your life insurance application.
+Before a life insurance company is willing to decide on your life insurance application, they will want to know a lot more about you and how “serious” your condition might be before they are willing to make any decision about your life insurance application.

 What kind of information will the insurance companies ask me or be interested in?

-When applying for life insurance, you will typically be required to complete an application that includes questions about your personal and medical history.
+When applying for life insurance, you will typically be required to complete an application with questions about your personal and medical history.

-• Details about your diagnosis, including when you were diagnosed, what symptoms you experience, and the severity of your condition.
+• Details about your diagnosis, including when, what symptoms you experience, and the severity of your condition.

 • Information about your treatment, including any medications you are taking, lifestyle changes you have made to manage your condition, and any surgical procedures you have undergone.